Bryan Flores.

 Commercial Strategy · Customer-Centric Transformation

-Bryan Flores builds the measurement artifacts that change how executives, boards, and capital sponsors allocate — and uses the resulting clarity to reshape commercial strategy, operating models, and go-to-market execution at enterprise scale.
+For two decades I've built the measurement systems that change how executives, boards, and PE sponsors see their own businesses — and used that clarity to reshape commercial strategy and go-to-market at enterprise scale.

-Two decades as the trusted counterpart to CEOs, CFOs, CMOs, COOs/CCOs, Presidents, and private-equity and venture sponsors during consequential moments — M&A integrations, debt restructurings, PE carve-outs, and strategic repositioning.
+I've spent two decades as the trusted counterpart to CEOs, CFOs, CMOs, COOs/CCOs, Presidents, and PE and VC sponsors during consequential moments — M&A integrations, debt restructurings, PE carve-outs, and strategic repositioning.

-Bryan operates at the intersection of Marketing, Operations, Customer Experience, Product, Data & Analytics, and Enterprise Value Creation — routinely pulled across functional lines because he is the person leaders trust to see the whole system, not just his lane.
+I've worked across Marketing, Operations, Customer Experience, Product, Data & Analytics, and value creation — routinely pulled across functional lines because leaders wanted someone who would see the whole system, not just one lane.

 i.

-Formal titles consistently understate scope.
-Pulled across Marketing, Operations, Product, Pricing, Finance, Network, CX, Data Architecture, and IT — a Marketing PMO role at TWC became a CFO/CMO-sponsored commercial turnaround; a VP remit at Frontier expanded to a GVP scope spanning six operating pillars plus product roadmaps and pricing/packaging at the CMO's request.
+I've been pulled across Marketing, Operations, Product, Pricing, Finance, Network, CX, Data Architecture, and IT.
+A Marketing PMO role at TWC became a CFO/CMO-sponsored commercial turnaround.
+A VP remit at Frontier expanded into a GVP scope covering six operating pillars plus product roadmaps and pricing/packaging.

 ii.

-In every operating role, built a measurement system or analytical framework that made previously-hidden economics legible to senior leaders.
-Multiple artifacts went on to shape the industry itself — productized by vendors, adopted as industry-standard telemetry, or redirected enterprise-scale capital programs.
+In every operating role I've built a measurement system or analytical framework that made previously-hidden economics visible to senior leaders.
+Several went on to shape the industry — productized by vendors, adopted as industry-standard telemetry, or used to redirect enterprise-scale capital programs.

 iii.

-Partnered directly with CFOs and CMOs on commercialization strategy; with COO/CCOs on company direction; with a Bain-partner CMO and then the CEO on Frontier's fiber-vs-copper investment thesis; and biweekly, then monthly, with Apollo partners on Brightspeed transformation plans — all without holding the C-title.
+I've partnered directly with CFOs and CMOs on commercialization strategy; with COO/CCOs on company direction; with the entire c-suite on Frontier's fiber-vs-copper investment thesis; and then monthly with Apollo stakeholders on Brightspeed transformation plans.

 iv.